trojanhorser/sphinx/source/buttons.rst

 apply
 ~~~~~~

-Apply button definiton is below:
+Apply button html code example and how it is rendered is shown below:

 .. code-block:: html